-Google AI Generative AI with Weaviate
+Google Generative AI with Weaviate

 Weaviate's integration with Google AI Studio and Google Vertex AI APIs allows you to access their models' capabilities directly from Weaviate.

-More specifically, Weaviate will perform a search, retrieve the most relevant objects, and then pass them to the Google AI generative model to generate outputs.
+More specifically, Weaviate will perform a search, retrieve the most relevant objects, and then pass them to the Google generative model to generate outputs.

 At the time of writing (November 2023), AI Studio is not available in all regions.
 See this page for the latest information.